rohan472000/GCP-ACE-certification/Sample_Questions/Sample.md

 - Run gcloud iam service-accounts list.
 Review the output section.

 - Navigate to the project and then to the IAM section in the GCP Console.
-Review the members and roles. **_Most Voted_**
+Review the members and roles. **_Correct Option_**

 - Navigate to the project and then to the Roles section in the GCP Console.
 Review the roles and status.